 A.12.7 Information systems audit considerations To minimise the impact of audit activities on operational systems.
-Implicit Information Audit requirements and activities involving verification of operational systems MUST be Are IS Systems subject to audit?
-AR I CI A.12.7.1 systems audit controls carefully planned and agreed to minimise 2.
+Implicit A 40 7 4 Information Audit requirements and activities involving verification of operational systems MUST be 1.
+Are IS Systems subject to audit? luculicit AR I CI A.12.7.1 systems audit controls carefully planned and agreed to minimise disruptions to business processes.
 2. Does the audit process ensure business disruption is minimised?
-Implicit AR I CI A.13 Communications s security A.13.1 Network security management To ensure the protection of information in networks and it's supporting processing facilities.
-A.13.1.1 Network controls Networks MUST be managed and controlled to protect information in systems and applications Is there a network management process in place?
-Explicit AR R CI Security mechanisms, service levels and management requirements of all networks service Does the organisation implement a risk management approach which identifies all network services and service agreements?
-AR R CI A.13.1.2 Security of network services network services MUST be identified and included in network service agreements, whether these services are 2.
-Is security mandated in agreements and contracts with service providers (in house and outsourced).
+Implicit AR I CI A.13 Communication ications security A.13.1 Network security management To ensure the protection of information in networks and it's supporting processing facilities.
+A.13.1.1 Network controls Networks MUST be managed and controlled to protect information in systems and applications AR R CI Security mechanisms, service levels and management requirements of all networks service 1.
+Does the organisation implement a risk management approach which identifies all network services and service agreements?
+AR R CI A.13.1.2 Security of network services MUST be identified and included in network service agreements, whether these services are provided in-house or outsourced.
+2. Is security mandated in agreements and contracts with service providers (in house and outsourced).
 Explicit AR R CI 3.
 Are security related SLAs mandated?
 AR R CI A.13.1.3 Segregation in networks Groups of information services, users and information systems MUST be segregated on networks.
 Does the network topology enforce segregation of networks for different tasks?
 Explicit AR R CI